Let's Just Call It Love

 "Let's Just Call It Love" is a song recorded by British singer Lisa Stansfield for her 2001 album, Face Up.
 It was released as the first single in Europe on 11 June 2001.
 The song, written by Stansfield, Ian Devaney and Richard Darbyshire, and produced by Devaney, received positive reviews from music critics.
 They praised the track for incorporating the British 2-step garage beats which made it an unusual but interesting and adventurous leadoff single.

 An accompanying music video, directed by Howard Greenhalgh, was also released.
 The CD single included a non-album track, "More Than Sex".
-"Let's Just Call It Love" was remixed by the Dreem Teem, K-Warren, Bass City Rollaz and DYNK.
+"Let's Just Call It Love" was remixed by Dreemhouse, K-Warren, Bass City Rollaz and DYNK.
 It reached number 44 in Italy and number 48 in the United Kingdom, and was later included on Biography: The Greatest Hits (2003).

 In 2014, remixes of "Let's Just Call It Love" were included on the deluxe 2CD + DVD re-release of Face Up.
 Additional remixes were featured on People Hold On ...
 The Remix Anthology (2014), including previously unreleased Feel It Mix by Ian Devaney.
 Remixes of "Let's Just Call It Love" and "More Than Sex" were also released on The Collection 1989–2003 in 2014.